-How did your fuelling and hydration pan out?
+How did your fueling and hydration pan out?
 Did you find you needed to tweak what you were eating and drinking during the course of the challenge?

-I've really started to dial in my nutrition this year and starting with PH has been massive for me.
+I've really started to dial in my nutrition this year and starting with Precision Fuel has been massive for me.

 One thing about racing an IRONMAN at home is that you can eat a little bit more solid food, so that really helped my gut, and I used PH 1000 as part of my hydration strategy because it was so hot on the bike and run legs.